What’s Holding Back Canada’s Mining Sector?

 Jackie Forrest:

-Have a good week, and thank you to our listeners.
-If you enjoyed this podcast, please write us on the app that you listen to and tell someone else about us.
+All right, well, to our listeners, thanks for listening to this podcast.
+If you enjoyed this podcast, please rate us on the app that you listen to and tell someone else about us.

 Announcer: